Giacomo (Jacopo) Gastaldi

 In Venice in 1548, Giacomo Gastaldi engraved a fine series of maps for what is seen as the first 'pocket' or miniature atlas.

-Considered as the foremost Italian cartographer of the 16th century, Gastaldi's maps were beautifully engraved on copper, marking a turning point in the history of cartography.
+Considered the foremost Italian cartographer of the 16th century, Gastaldi's maps were beautifully engraved on copper, marking a turning point in the history of cartography.

-It was the First sixteenth century Atlas to reintroduce copper engraving !
+It was the First sixteenth-century Atlas to reintroduce copper engraving !

-Many reference books elaborate this early cartographer.
+Many reference books elaborate on this early cartographer.

 - Nordenskiold calls it "the very first atlas of the New World".
 It also has the earliest maps to reflect Verrazano and Cartier's explorations.